cesarsotovalero/cesarsotovalero.github.io/_posts/2019/2019-12-08-the-cuban-revolution-explained.md

 title: The Cuban Revolution
 subtitle: My personal vision
 keywords: politics, Cuba, reality
+description: |
-description: Cuba has resisted more than sixty years of communism caused by the cuban revolution.
+  Cuba has resisted more than sixty years of communism caused by the cuban revolution.
 I explain the historical context and implications of this event.
-tags: misc
+tags: politics
 image: ../img/posts/2019/cuban_flag_cover.jpg
 share-img: ../img/posts/2019/cuban_flag_cover.jpg
 show-avatar: false